kornha/parliament/README.md

 > Parliament's mission is telling maximally truthful news in a clear and measurable way.

 Think about how you understand news.
 You may consume one or multiple news sources.
-It may be social content, cable news, print news, your favorite Telegram group, or a handful of other news points.
-Ultimately, you will infer the claims these sources are making, and when you are sufficiently satisfied you will either arrive at a conclusion about what you think has happened, or consider yourself unsure.
-Implicitly, you are assigning a judgment value to various news outlets, favoring the credibility of some over others.
-Once you have enough credible confirmations for your own personal standard, you may consider something to be effectively true.
+It may be social media content, cable news, online or print news, your favorite Telegram group, or another news provider.
+Ultimately, you will infer the claims these sources are making, and when you are sufficiently satisfied, you will either arrive at a conclusion about what you think has happened or consider yourself unsure.
+Implicitly, you are assigning a unique judgment value to various news outlets, favoring the credibility of some over others.
+Once you have enough credible confirmations for your own personal threshold, you may consider something to be effectively true.

-One aspect of this credibility scoring is your `Confidence` in the news outlet.
-For people, our confidence in certain outlets is weighed by many things, including our history with the outlet (this X account has been right many times), and also by our `Bias` towards the outlet (this news provider conforms to my beliefs of the world).
-And finally, we get riled up by news that appears in large, bold headlines, like *NIXON RESIGNS*.
-News goes viral.
-News commentators globally will discuss `Stories`, with variable geograpghy, at different levels of frequency.
-This score we call `Newsworthiness`.
+For people, our perceived credibility in certain outlets is weighed by many things, including our `Confidence` in the accuracy of the outlet (*this X account has been right many times, so they're probably correct now*), and by our `Bias` towards the outlet (*this news provider conforms to my beliefs of the world, so I'll trust their interpretation*).

+We also perceive some news events to be more important than others.
+This may be due to various factors, such as ramifications that impact our lives, significant geopolitical events, events that confirm or reject our beliefs, local concerns, unique occurrences (_man bites dog_), or other considerations.
+For example, on August 9, 1974, when the New York Times published *NIXON RESIGNS* in capital letters on their front page, they were expressing significant urgency in the event.
+While the importance of the `Story` is different to each person, i.e., it may have been more interesting to an American autoworker than to a Nepalese farmer, the New York Times felt it was newsworthy enough for their audience to warrant an all-caps title.
+This judgment we call `Newsworthiness`.

+News, when told, also has a level of understanding around the event that may significantly alter our understanding and perception of an event.
+An image of a child being shot next to a soldier may make us feel strong resentment towards the soldier; that same image, zoomed out, may in fact show the soldier was trying to protect the child.
+The fairness and completeness around which a `Story` is told we call `Context`.

 Each human consumes news differently due to their unique experiences and circumstances.
-This is partly why news is perceived so differently by different individuals.
-Parliament's mission to abstract these variables to tell maximally truthful news in a clear and measureable way.
+This is partly why the same event can be perceived so differently by different individuals.
+Parliament's mission is to abstract these variables to tell maximally truthful news in a clear and measurable way.

 Let's dive further.